poncem91/map-reduce/README.md

 ```

 ### Acknowledgement
-My work is in `/mr/worker.go` and `/mr/master.go`.
+My work is in the `/mr` directory.
 Every other file was provided by MIT's 6.824 course.